Home Tools Case Study The Difference Pricing Support

 Supporting elements:

 The platform is specific to Nokia's situation, grounded in the uploaded research, and explicitly avoids the nostalgia trap that killed HMD's previous comeback attempt.
-It acknowledges Nokia's reliability heritage (7.8/10 perception score) while positioning it as future-focused proof, not past-tense sentiment.
+The Counter-Upgrade territory inverts the category's fundamental logic: purchasing is not achievement, retention is.

 "The quality of output depends on the quality of input.
-The Nokia case demonstrates what happens when you provide comprehensive research: Brand Threader finds genuine strategic opportunities, identifies multiple viable paths, and honestly assesses execution risks.
-This is strategic thinking at consultant level."
+The Nokia case demonstrates what happens when you provide comprehensive research: Brand Threader finds genuine strategic opportunities, identifies multiple viable paths, and honestly assesses execution risks."

 After Nokia: Try Your Own